caviarjs/caviar-block-next/README.md

 ## Usage

-For most scenarios, `@caviar/next-block` is used by a caviar binder and usually should not be used directly.
+For most scenarios, `@caviar/next-block` is used by a caviar mixer and usually should not be used directly.

 ### Config